-When you study the connection between the item in question and others, the items identity should become clear (for example, if connected items that have been definitively identified as motorways, then it follows logically that the item in question is a road).
+When you study the connection between the item in question and its surroundings, the item's identity should become clear (for example, if a connected item has been definitively identified as a motorway, then it follows logically that the item in question is a road).
 The blue arrows indicate an intersection between map items.

-When drawing motorways on Yandex Map Editor, keep in mind that a road's significance is related to the role it plays in the road network.
-This role is not only determined by features of the road itself (its surface type, number of lanes, etc.), but also the types of localities or parts of localities that the road joins together.
+A road's significance on Yandex Map Editor depends on the role it plays in the road network.
+This role is not only determined by features of the road itself (its surface type, number of lanes, etc.), but also the types of localities or parts of localities that the road joins.

-It's often the case that a narrow road with one driving lane is more significant than a road with two lanes and a divider because the former connects several localities, whereas the latter only connects neighboring parts of the same city.
+A narrow road with one driving lane may be more significant than a road with two lanes if the former connects several localities, whereas the latter only connects neighboring parts of the same city.

 For more information, see section 3.3.3.
 Road attribute rules.